The world is drowning in oil.

 Over-consuming resources also negatively impacts global ecosystems.
 When burned, fossil fuels release carbon dioxide into the air.
 And CO2 emissions don’t stop at the borders of the nation that produced them.
 They contribute to climate change all over the globe.

-Cutting immigration levels to one-quarter of a million people per year certainly wouldn’t erase these problems.
+Cutting immigration levels to 250,000 people per year certainly wouldn’t erase these problems.
 But it would substantially lessen the demand for resources.
-There’d be 145 million fewer people in the country than if America kept its immigration levels steady.
+There’d be 145 million fewer people in the country than if America kept immigration at levels we’ve seen in recent years.

-The United States owes it to itself — and to the rest of the world — to curb its population growth by reducing immigration.
+The U.S. owes it to its citizens and all wild living creatures and other biodiversity – and to the rest of the world – to curb its population growth by reducing immigration.